Mitsubishi Outlander Performance

 Acceleration and Power

 - "Acceleration with the 2.4-liter four-cylinder won't stir your soul.
 If you mainly drive in town, you'll find its performance adequate, but there's really not enough power here for pleasurable highway travel.
-In addition, due to the nature of the CVT, accelerating up to freeway speeds has the engine at high rpm for prolonged periods of time, and the resulting noises are less than appealing.
-The V6 certainly sounds better and is more powerful, but it's still not as potent or enjoyable as the V6s and optional turbocharged four-cylinder engines found in rival models." -- Edmunds
+Thanks to the nature of the Outlander's CVT, accelerating up to freeway speeds has the engine at high rpm for prolonged periods of time, and the resulting noises are less than appealing." -- Edmunds

 Handling and Braking